zapier/zapier-platform/packages/cli/README-source.md

 ### Custom/Dynamic Fields

-In some cases, it might be necessary to provide fields that are dynamically generated - especially for custom fields.
-This is a common pattern for CRMs, form software, databases and more.
-Basically - you can provide a function instead of a field and we'll evaluate that function - merging the dynamic fields with the static fields.
+In some cases, you may need to provide dynamically-generated fields - especially for custom ones.
+This is common functionality for CRMs, form software, databases, and other highly-customizable platforms.
+Instead of an explicit field definition, you can provide a function we'll evaluate to return a list of fields - merging the dynamic with the static fields.

 > You should see `bundle.inputData` partially filled in as users provide data - even in field retrieval.
 This allows you to build hierarchical relationships into fields (e.g. only show issues from the previously selected project).